 Think of a typical traditional gym: large open spaces with different weights, machines, and equipment spread around for members to help themselves to.
 Compared to traditional fitness chains, the boutique studio experience is much more intimate – they aren’t just selling access to their facility or equipment.
 Studios will offer niche workouts and classes usually focused on a specific type of fitness, like high-intensity interval training, for example.

-Boutique fitness isn’t running on a treadmill for 30 minutes after work.
-Nor is it awkwardly lingering around the weight rack waiting for someone to finish so you can nab their weights.
+Boutique fitness isn’t running on a treadmill for 30 minutes after work, or awkwardly lingering around the weight rack waiting for someone to finish so you can nab their weights.

 Instead, boutique fitness is an experience; training in a small group setting with everyone in the community feeling accomplished after.
-Unlike the traditional gym model, members are a part of something more than just exercise.
+Unlike the traditional gym model, members are a part of something that’s about more than exercise alone.

-This customer desire mirrors those of other consumer-facing industries, as Kevin Logan, U.S chief economist for HSBC, notes that there has been a steady drop in consumers purchasing clothing and shoes.
-Instead, Logan notes increased spend on eating out, travel, and recreation, highlighting a shift in what’s become important to consumers.
+Pre-covid, this shift in customer desire had begun to mirror those of other consumer-facing industries: Kevin Logan, U.S chief economist for HSBC, noted that there had been a steady drop in consumers purchasing clothing and shoes.
+Instead, spending was increasing in areas including eating out, travel, and recreation, and these behaviors highlight a shift in what’s become important to consumers.